YitaoYuan/p4-tutorials-vm/README.md

 You can use either of the two files to install vm, given by links.

-These files have been tested in Windows 10 with newest VirtualBox and Vagrant.
+These files have been tested on Windows 10 with newest VirtualBox and Vagrant.

 ## Build from OVA file